wbamberg/idl-reference/docs/nsIContentViewer.md

 Checks if the document wants to prevent unloading by firing beforeunload on
 the document, and if it does, prompts the user.
 The result is returned.

-@param aCallerClosesWindow indicates that the current caller will close the
-       window.
-If the method returns true, all subsequent calls will be
-       ignored.

 #### Parameters ####